 The primary custodian of the assets of the Fund is State Street Bank and Trust Company.
 State Street Bank and Trust Company's principal business address is One Lincoln Street, Boston, MA 02111.
 The primary custodian performs custodial and fund accounting services as well as sub-administrative and compliance services on behalf of the Fund.
 UMB Bank, n.a. also serves as a custodian of the Fund for the purpose of processing investor subscriptions and repurchases.
 UMB Bank, n.a.'s principal business address is 1010 Grand Boulevard, Kansas City, MO 64106.
-Wells Fargo Bank, N.A., 751 Kasota Avenue, Minneapolis, MN 55414, serves as a custodian of certain assets held by the Fund's Subsidiaries.
+Wells Fargo Bank, N.A., 751 Kasota Avenue, Minneapolis, MN 55414, serves as a custodian of certain assets held by the Fund's subsidiaries.

-DST Systems, Inc., serves as the Fund's transfer agent, registrar, dividend disbursement agent and shareholder servicing agent, as well as agent for the Plan.
+SS&C Global Investor and Distribution Solutions, Inc., serves as the Fund's transfer agent, registrar, dividend disbursement agent and shareholder servicing agent, as well as agent for the Plan.